Have you ever wondered what things happy couples do differently than us? How do they act so happy? Are they just lucky?

 In NLP, we model ourselves after people who have already achieved what we want.

 If you want to lose weight, go to someone who lost weight successfully and learn what they did.

 If you want to overcome a habit, find someone who overcame that very habit.

 Modeling after success removes speculation and gives you a direct path to results.
 Of course, there is more than one way to accomplish most things.
 Yet, if you model yourself after people who’ve already succeeded, then at least you avoid all the hot air.

 And so it goes: If you want a happy romantic relationship, learn from happy couples.

 It amazes me how many couples are NOT happy.
 Still, I know a few who are, including Jake and Hannah Eagle, developers of the best online relationship program I know of.

-I recently asked Jake what happy couples do differently, according to his experience as a husband and psychotherapist.
+I recently asked Jake what things happy couples do differently, according to his experience as a husband and psychotherapist.
 I’ve also added in my own lessons learned and a significant amount of objective research.
 So, here are the…

 Most of these ideas are simple.
 All of them are worth it.